nextlub programme

 12:00 Product optimization regarding sustainability with help of oil flow simulations Dr.-Ing Claus Kunik, SEW-EURODRIVE GmbH & CO.
 KG

-On the application of water-soluble, glycerol-based, lubricants Roland Larsson, Luleå University of Technology
+On the application of water-soluble, glycerol-based, lubricants Prof. Dr. Roland Larsson, Luleå University of Technology

 Per Aspera ad Astra – Friction reduction with star polymers Lars Kruse, Fraunhofer IWM